lukekasper/Personal-Projects/Linux Cmds.md

 - `tar -czf archive.tar.gz file1 file2`: write files to a zipped archive
   - `tar -xf archive.tar -C directory`: extract files from an archive to a specific directory
   - `-tf`: lists files in an archive
--`alias ll='ls -al'`: create an alias for a cmd with optional flags
+- `alias ll='ls -al'`: create an alias for a cmd with optional flags
   - calling `alias` with no options shows all defined aliases
   - resets once shell is closed unless defined in shell configuration (`~/.bashrc` or `~/.profile` or `~/.bash_profile`)
   - single quotes: variable is defined at definition time